dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 In this step, the database context is registered with the [dependency injection](xref:fundamentals/dependency-injection) container.
 Services (such as the DB context) that are registered with the dependency injection (DI) container are available to the controllers.

-Register the DB context with the service container using the built-in support for [dependency injection](xref:fundamentals/dependency-injection).
+Register the DB context with the service container using the built-in support for DI.
 Update *Startup.cs* with the following highlighted code:

 ::: moniker range="= aspnetcore-2.2"
 [!code-csharp[](first-web-api/samples/2.2/TodoApi/Startup1.cs?highlight=5,8,25-26&name=snippet_all)]